Oglet: Dungeon

 The former territory of "Dungeon" (later, "Hale Cliff") is often mentioned in the same context as Oglet (despite actually being in Hale).
 Now an extinct homestead-sized industrial site, it once straddled where the border between Oglet and Hale meets the Mersey and was served by a single no through road from Speke, Dungeon Lane.
 Likely originating from the Old English Dunge or Denge, meaning land of, or next to, the marsh, it's known that the site featured a wharf and was being used for salt refining by the late 17th century, whilst salthouses and warehouses were funded for construction in 1733.

 The salt refinery at Dungeon continued to operate until the 1840s, by which point the homestead also featured a mill and a handful of cottages for its workers on Dungeon Lane.
 By the 1890s, the refinery site had been repurposed as a stone works, but this was ultimately short-lived.
 Before the century was out, the wharf was commandeered as a ship-breakers yard, but this too was short-lived, owing to the silting up of the Mersey, and it closed in 1912.
 By 1925, the buildings had been demolished, save for the cottages.
 The lack of development since compared to other former salt refinery sites of that era has led to suggestions the place may be of national importance.
 By ~1990, the old cottages fronting Dungeon Lane were dilapidated and finally knocked down.

+Paul McCartney, who spent part of his childhood in Speke, released a solo album entitled The Boys of Dungeon Lane in May 2026.